GigMate/our_repository/DATA_MONETIZATION_STRATEGY.md

 ### For Brands/Sponsors:

 **"Audience Matching"**
-- *Problem:* "Which events reach our target demographic?"
+- *Problem:* "Which events reach our target demographic"
 - *Data Solution:* Show events with audience profiles matching their customer base
 - *Value:* Better ROI on sponsorship spend
 - *Willingness to Pay:* $1,999-4,999/month